thatcherfreeman/utility-dctls/README.md

 **Preserve Neutral**: Sends $(1, 1, 1)$ through the matrix and applies RGB gain to the output to ensure that $(1, 1, 1)$ is ultimately returned.

+**Invert**: computes the inverse of the matrix and then applies it.

 ---